skip to content

 Learning Outcomes

-Upon completion of the programme students should have:
+Upon completion of the programme, students should have:

-• an advanced understanding of current sociological research on selected topics;
+• an advanced understanding of current sociological research on selected topics

-• an understanding of the basic principles of social research,
+• an understanding of the basic principles of social research

-• the skills necessary to conduct independent social research and practical experience in the use of research methods;
+• the skills necessary to conduct independent social research and practical experience in the use of research methods

-• an ability to apply and develop key concepts and theories with respect to empirical topics;
+• an ability to apply and develop key concepts and theories with respect to empirical topics

-• a deeper understanding of their chosen specialist area, including command of the literature and current research; and
+• a deeper understanding of their chosen specialist area, including command of the literature and current research

-• the ability to situate their own research within current developments in the field.
+• the ability to situate their own research within current developments in the field

 Continuing

-MPhil students who would like apply for the PhD would normally need to have a final mark of at least 70 per cent overall and 70 per cent on the dissertation.
-Please note that successful completion of the MPhil does not guarantee acceptance onto the PhD programme.
+MPhil students who want to apply for the PhD would normally need to have a final mark of at least 70% overall and 70% on the dissertation.
+Please note that successful completion of the MPhil does not guarantee acceptance into the PhD programme.

 Open Days